insanum/votl/README.md

 Vim Outliner Plugin

 ```
-*votl.txt*	For Vim version 7.35	Last change: 2012 Sep 11
+*votl.txt*	For Vim version 7.35	Last change: 2012 Sep 22

                                                                         *votl*
 votl - Vim Outliner~

-votl is an outline processor designed with lighting fast authoring as the
+votl is an outline processor designed for super fast authoring.
+It was
-main feature.
-Originally forked from *VimOutliner* and features include tree
+originally forked from *VimOutliner* and features include tree expand and
-expand/collapse, tree promotion/demotion, level sensitive colors, checkboxes
+collapse, tree promotion and demotion, sorting children, level sensitive
-and completion percentages for todo lists, quick time/date entry, unformatted
+colors, checkboxes and completion percentages for todo lists, tags, quick
-and formatted body text, tables, and support for calendar entries.
-The file
+time and date entry, unformatted and formatted body text, tables, and
+support for calendar entries.

-extension used by votl is *.votl* and remains compatible with the existing
+The file extension used by votl is *.votl* and remains compatible with the
-file format that *VimOutliner* uses.
+existing *.otl* file format that *VimOutliner* uses.

+Jump to all the |votl-commands|.

+The votl enhancements not found in *VimOutliner* are:

+ - Cycle over folds under the current header with <Tab>.
+ - Quickly jumping between sections with the [[ ]] { } keystrokes.
+ - Better coloring and support for much finer grained syntax highlighting.
+ - Support for daily diary/journaling with a Calendar.
+ - New support for tagging and the ability to quickly search for tags.
+   Formatted exactly like Emacs org-mode tags.
+ - Support for RestructuredText formatted tables.
+ - Code cleanup/simplification and a better user experience.

 License                                                         |votl-license|
 Version                                                         |votl-version|
 Objects                                                         |votl-objects|
-  Colors                                                         |votl-colors|
-  Commands                                                     |votl-commands|
+Calendar                                                       |votl-calendar|
 Tags                                                               |votl-tags|
-  Calendar                                                     |votl-calendar|
 Checkboxes                                                   |votl-checkboxes|
+Commands                                                       |votl-commands|
+Colors                                                           |votl-colors|
 HTML                                                               |votl-html|

 ============================================================================
                                                                 *votl-license*